Atlanta Falcons vs. New York Jets NFL Week 5 Odds, Plays and Insights for October 10, 2021

 Over/under insights

-- Atlanta and its opponents have scored at least 45 points only two times this season.
+- Atlanta and its opponents have scored at least 45 points just twice this season.

 - New York's games have gone over 45 points in just one opportunity this season.

-- Sunday's total is 13.7 points higher than the combined 31.3 PPG average of the two teams.

-- The 55.5 points per game these two squads have allowed to opponents this season are 10.5 more than the 45 total in this contest.
+- The 55.5 points per game these two squads have surrendered to opponents this season are 10.5 more than the 45 total in this contest.

-- The average total in Falcons games this season is 48.8, 3.8 points more than Sunday's total of 45.
+- The 43.5 PPG average total in Jets games this season is 1.5 points fewer than this game's over/under.

-- The 45 over/under in this game is 1.5 points above the 43.5 average total in Jets games this season.

 Falcons stats and trends

-- Atlanta has one win against the spread in four games this season.
+- Atlanta has one win against the spread in four games this year.

 - The Falcons have yet to cover the spread this season when favored by 2.5 points or more.

-- Atlanta is 0-2 against the spread and 0-2 overall in games when it scores more than 23.5 points.
+- Atlanta is 0-2 against the spread and 0-2 overall this season when the team records more than 23.5 points.

 - This year, the Falcons have turned the ball over four times, two more than the Jets' takeaways (2).